FirasMoalla/chatbot/README.md

 Next, we'll add a Conversation service (Chatbot) to this application and set up the application so that it can run locally and on IBM Cloud.

 1. Log in to IBM Cloud in your Browser.
-Click on `Catalog` on the right.
+Click on `Catalog` on the top right.
 2. Click on `Connections` then `Connect new`.
 3. Click on `Watson` on the left menu and then click on `Conversation`.
 4. From the top left menu, browse to `Dashboard`.
 Select your PHP application by clicking on its name in the `Name` column.